drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Starting Point

-By the early 1980's the therapeutic concept of interrupting the renin-angiotensin cascade to lower blood pressure was well established, as evidenced by the successful commercialization of the ACE inhibitors (e.g. Captopril and related drugs).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/starting-point-11352627'><i class='fa fa-play' aria-hidden='true'></i></button>By the early 1980's the therapeutic concept of interrupting the renin-angiotensin cascade to lower blood pressure was well established, as evidenced by the successful commercialization of the ACE inhibitors (e.g. Captopril and related drugs).
 Although the ACE inhibitors were successful drugs, they possessed undesirable side effects (e.g. cough) that prompted pharmaceutical companies to search for new, better tolerated antihypertensive agents.
 Renin inhibition and Angiotensin-II (A-II) blockade were the two major R&#38;D areas that were pursued.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.